fronteers/website/src/en/conference/index.md

 The cinema and brasserie are wheelchair accessible.
 There are no steps or other obstacles in the building.
 There is also a lift in the building.
 There is also an accessible toilet available on the ground floor.

-{% googlemaps "Nieuwstraat 62, Dordrecht" %}
+{% googlemaps "De Witt, Nieuwstraat 62, Dordrecht" %}
 <br />

 ## Speakers